-- Completing a detailed PMI Resident Lease Agreement, which includes the maintenance addendum that outlines what are tenant responsibilities regarding maintenance, as well as owner obligations. - Completing Move in Documentation, documenting the condition of the property before the tenant takes possession. - Supplying tenants with the "PMI Tenant Handbook," which provides additional instructions on the care of the property and how to report maintenance concerns.
+- Completing a detailed PMI Resident Lease Agreement, which includes the maintenance addendum that outlines what are tenant responsibilities regarding maintenance, as well as owner obligations. - Completing a Move in inspection/walk-through, documenting the condition of the property before the tenant takes possession. - Supplying tenants with the "PMI Tenant Handbook," which provides additional instructions on the care of the property and how to report maintenance concerns.